srikanthmandru/Recommender-systems-for-Yelp-users/README.md

       - Baseline and SVD with Regularization

+III.
+Once there is an extrapolated value for each user and item from our model's result, we can recommend the user with top-n items or in context of social networking, we can recommended other similar users to the each of our user.

 ### Data Description & Experimental Setup :

-I. Data (after filtering) used for building models comprises of 200,000 ratings given by 31,824 users to 2061 food-related businesses
+I. Data (after filtering) used for building models comprises of 200,000 ratings given by 31,824 users to 2061 food-related businesses.

 II.
 Handling Cold Start problem:

-  i.
-Filtered data with constraints :
+  - Filtered data with constraints :

       - Business rated by minimum 20 users § Users with a minimum of 2 ratings